Jackie Burns (footballer, born 1997): College career

-Club
+Club career

+Burns signed for Icelandic side ÍBV for the 2019 season, in July of that year.
 On 24 August 2020, Glentoran announced the signing of Burns.

-On 11 March 2022, BK Häcken announced the signing of Burns on a contract until the end of the 2023 season.
+On 10 March 2022, Burns joined Swedish team BK Häcken on a two-year professional contract.
 On 24 June 2022, Häcken announced that Burns had left the club by mutual consent.

-On 5 August 2022, Reading announced the double signing of Burns.
+On 5 August 2022, Reading announced that Burns had signed for the club.
+On 21 September 2023, Burns signed a new contract with Reading.
+On 2 July 2024, Reading announced the departure of Burns after their demotion to the Southern Region Women's Football League and she then joined Bristol City.

+On 28 March 2025, Burns signed with Calgary Wild FCin the Northern Super League.
+She made her debut on 14 June 2025 against AFC Toronto.

-International
+International career

 Burns has been capped for the Northern Ireland national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.
 According to the Irish Football Association, Burns made her senior debut on 3 July 2013, in a 3–0 defeat by the Netherlands.

+Burns was part of the squad that was called up to the UEFA Women's Euro 2022.
+She played in three group games at the tournament.